MEPs clamp down on wasteful use of plastic carrier bags

-Lightweight plastic bags thinner than 50 microns – the vast majority of plastic carrier bags used in the EU – are less reusable than thicker models and become waste more quickly.
-They are also more prone to litter the environment and severely pollute water bodies and aquatic eco-systems.
+MEPs say that lightweight plastic bags thinner than 50 microns – the vast majority of plastic carrier bags used in the EU – are less reusable than thicker models and become waste more quickly.
+They are also more prone to littering the environment

-In 2010 every EU citizen used an estimated 198 plastic carrier bags, some 90% of which were lightweight.
+In 2010 every EU citizen used an estimated 198 plastic carrier bags, some 90% of which were lightweight; these are re-used less frequently than thicker bags and are more prone to littering.
 In a business-as-usual scenario, consumption of plastic bags is expected to increase further.
-An estimated eight billion plastic carrier bags became litter in the EU in 2010.
+Estimates also suggest that over eight billion plastic carrier bags became litter in the EU in 2010.